LoriKarikari/go-learning/README.md

-# Learn Go
+# Learning Go

-Welcome to my personal Go learning journey repository!
 This repository is a collection of exercises and projects that I've created while learning the Go programming language.
 It serves as a record of my progress and showcases the skills and knowledge I've gained throughout my Go learning experience.

 ## Learning Resources